purestorage/pso-csi/README.md

 ## Installation

 PSO can be deployed via an Operator or from the Helm chart.
+Looking for legacy FlexVolume driver and older version CSI driver?
+Check [here](https://github.com/purestorage/helm-charts).

 ### PSO Operator

-PSO has Operator-based install available for both its FlexVolume plugin and CSI plugin.
+PSO has Operator-based install available for CSI plugin.
 This install method does not need Helm installation.
-The Pure Flex Operator is supported for OpenShift and Kubernetes.
-Pure Flex Operator is now the preferred installation method for FlexVolume on OpenShift version 3.11 and higher.<br/>
-For installation, see the [Flex Operator Documentation](./operator-k8s-plugin/README.md#overview) or the [CSI Operator Documentation](./operator-csi-plugin/README.md#overview)..
+For installation, see the [CSI Operator Documentation](./operator-csi-plugin/README.md#overview).

 ### Helm Chart

-**pure-k8s-plugin** deploys PSO FlexVolume plugin on your Kubernetes cluster.</br> **pure-csi** deploys PSO CSI plugin on your Kubernetes cluster.
+**pure-csi** deploys PSO CSI plugin on your Kubernetes cluster.

 #### Helm Setup